solana-foundation/developer-content/content/courses/native-onchain-development/program-derived-addresses.md

 ### Seeds

-"Seeds" are inputs in the `find_program_address` function, this method provides an additional seed called a "bump seed".
-The find_program_address method adds a numeric seed called a bump seed that ensures the result is _off_ the Ed25519 curve, ie, is not a valid public key and does not have a corresponding secret key.
+"Seeds" are inputs in the `find_program_address` function.
+While you, the developer, determine the seeds to pass into the `find_program_address` method, `find_program_address` method adds an additional numeric seed called a bump seed that is used to ensure the address is _off_ the Ed25519 curve, ie, is not a valid public key and does not have a corresponding secret key.

-While you, the developer, determine the seeds to pass into the `find_program_address`, this method provides an additional seed called a "bump seed".
-The cryptographic function for deriving a PDA results in a key that lies _on_ the Ed25519 curve about 50% of the time.
-The find_program_address method adds a numeric seed called a bump seed that ensures the result _lies off_ on the Ed25519 curve.
-Addresses off the Ed25519 curve lack a secret key.

-The method begins with the bump seed value 255 and checks if the output is a valid PDA.
-If it is not, the method decrements the bump seed by subtracting one and tries again (`255`, `254`, `253`, et cetera).
+`find_program_address` uses a loop to calculate the off curve address, starting with the bump seed value 255 and checks if the output is a public key address (on the curve) or not a valid public key (off the curve).
+If an an off-curve address is not found, the method decrements the bump seed by subtracting one and tries again (`255`, `254`, `253`, et cetera).
 When the method finds a valid PDA, it returns the PDA and the canonical bump seed that derived it.

 If the resulting PDA is on the Ed25519 curve, then an error `PubkeyError::InvalidSeeds` is returned.